-(a) A resident individual applying for an insurance producer license shall pass a written examination unless exempt pursuant to § 1709 of this title.
-The examination shall test the knowledge of the individual concerning the lines of authority for which application is made, the duties and responsibilities of an insurance producer, general insurance knowledge, insurance ethics as established by the Commissioner, and the insurance laws and regulations of this State.
+(a) A resident individual applying for a license shall pass a written examination unless exempt pursuant to § 1709 of this title.
+The examination shall test the knowledge of the individual concerning the lines of authority for which application is made, the duties and responsibilities of an insurance producer, adjuster or appraiser, as applicable, general insurance knowledge, insurance ethics as established by the Commissioner, and the insurance laws and regulations of this State.

 (b) The Insurance Commissioner may make arrangements for administration and grading by an independent testing service as specified by contract.

 (c) An individual who fails to appear for the examination as scheduled or fails to pass the examination shall reapply for an examination and remit all required fees and forms before being rescheduled for another examination.